damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 ## What is this CI thing?

 CI stands for [Continuous Integration][ci-wiki] and has gained in popularity the last few years.
-Together with its sibling [Continuous Delivery][cd-wiki], they form the spine of agile software development.
+Together with [Continuous Delivery][cd-wiki], they form the spine of modern agile software development.

-With Continuous Integration developers are expected to integrate their work frequently (usually daily) in a shared repository.

-- testing
-- building

-To grasp a better understanding on Continuous Integration we encourage you to read the [article written by Martin Fowler][ci-fowler] almost a decade ago.
+Martin Fowler described this approach in [his article][ci-fowler] as:

+> Continuous Integration is a software development practice where members of a
+> team integrate their work frequently, usually each person integrates at least
+> daily - leading to multiple integrations per day.
+Each integration is
+> verified by an automated build (including test) to detect integration errors
+> as quickly as possible.

+The benefits of Continuous Integration are huge when automation plays an integral part of your workflow.

+They are many applications in the field which try to tackle this practice.
+The majority of them are either closed source making you rely on external sources (meaning a single point of failure), or need a lot of configuration just to set up, let alone the millions of plugins you have to install in order to bring it to your needs.

+Would you rather have a CI service tightly integrated with your favorite code management tool with next to zero configuration?
+If so, you will love GitLab CI!

 ## Meet GitLab CI